4/25/2024

 Conference Operator

-The next question comes from Amar Galejacevic, Carnegie Investment Bank.
+The next question comes from Amar Galijasovic, Carnegie Investment Bank.
 Please go ahead.

 speaker

 Good morning, guys.
 A couple of questions from me here.
-I think in the CEO comments you write that you're in a good position to deliver on your financial targets.
-From the data I've seen, you also stated in the report that App Annie or data.ai now expects the market to grow close to 4% this year.
-And the way I interpret your comment is that you feel that you're in a good position to have an organic growth above that then this year.
+I think in the CEO comment you write that you're in a good position to deliver on your financial targets.
+From the data I've seen, and you also stated in the report that App Annie or Data.ai now expects the market to grow close to 4% this year.
+And the way I interpret your comment is that you've be literally in a good position to have an organic growth above that then this year.
 Is that a fair interpretation?

 speaker